 This issue has annoyed me for a long time.
 There must be an effective solution to resolve this issue once and for all!
 I did extensive research and now sharing some important facts to help you in coping with this issue.

 Those ugly water stains appear on the ceiling due to moisture.
-The moisture can leak through roof and also from the upstairs bathroom.
+The moisture can leak through the roof and also from the upstairs bathroom.
 Whatever the source is, it is decaying ceiling paint.
-You won’t sit calmly until you fix the problem if like to live in a clean and healthy environment.
+You won’t sit calmly until you fix the problem if you like to live in a clean and healthy environment.

 So, who should you call and how to fix this problem?
 Is a simple paint job enough to fix this issue?
 All these questions will tickle in your brain.
 Even though it’s a resolvable issue, it can cause unnecessary stress.
 I have faced that trouble and now I am going to share some effective solutions.
 Continue reading this post to know how to prevent water stains on ceiling.